What it means:

 Fendr’s impact:

-Each Fendr box is designed for 500+ reuse cycles, directly replacing hundreds of single-use containers over its lifespan.
-By shifting to a reusable model, pharmaceutical companies can reduce packaging waste by up to 95% per shipment.
+Each Fendr box is designed for 500+ reuse cycles, directly replacing hundreds of single-use shipping boxes over its lifespan.
+By shifting to a reusable model, courier companies, retailers, and e-commerce platforms can reduce packaging waste by up to 95% per shipment — saving costs, improving sustainability metrics, and building customer loyalty through greener shipping.

 What it means: